sophiekoonin/localghost/src/blog/recipes/brownies.md

 In a large bowl beat the eggs, add the sugar and mix together until smooth.

 Melt the butter in a small saucepan over a medium heat.
 Sift in the cocoa powder and mix.
-Add this mixture along with the vanilla essence to the egg and sugar mixture.
+Add this mixture along with the vanilla essence (if using) to the egg and sugar mixture.

 Sift the flour into the wet ingredients and mix together until smooth.
 Fold in the chocolate chips.